KonjacSource/dependent-pattern-matching/README.md

 - FunctionChecker [Todo] This is the core of the project
   * Function checking [Done]
   * Pattern coverage checking [Todo]

 There is a shitty [paper](design_proof_assistant_net.pdf) about this program.

 Note.
 The comments of this project is basically in Chinese.
-You can directly ask questions in Issue, if you have any problem about code.
+You can directly ask questions in Issues, if you have any problem about code.

 ## Example